-Product buying motives are the factors or characteristics of a product that persuade a person to purchase only that product instead of other products available in the market.
+Product motives are the impulse, desires and considerations which make people buy a specific product person to purchase only that product instead of other products available in the market.
 The factors can be physical appearance like design, size, color, price, shape etc. or can be